-Influencer marketing is the buzzword in marketing today.
+Influencer marketing is the buzzword in digital marketing today.
 92% of marketers who use influencer marketing find it to be effective.
 From luxury brands to mom-and-pop shops, almost everyone wants to try their hands at influencer marketing to promote their products.

 But do you know who the latest breed of digital stars making waves in the world of influencer marketing are?
 The latest icons on the influencer marketing block are Computer Generated Imagery or CGI influencers.

 These social media influencers aren’t real or human.
 As the name “CGI influencers” suggests, they are generated by computers.
 But they have already started to revolutionize influencer marketing.
 They’re indeed the next big thing in the world of influencer marketing.